Skip to main content

 NFS Rules

 • Client: Enter the IP address, IP range, or domain name of the client that will access the shared folder via the NFS protocol.
-For example: 192.168.1.22, 192.168.1.0/24 .
+For example: 192.168.1.22, 192.168.1.0/24.

-• Mapping: This option controls the access permissions of client users to the shared folder.
-The functions of each option are described below:
+• Mapping: This option is used to control the access permissions of client users to the shared folder.
+The functions of each item are as follows: No Mapping: Maintain the original access permissions of all users on the NFS client.

 Note

-• Client: Enter the IP address, IP range, or domain name of the client.
-For example: 192.168.1.22, 192.168.1.0/24 .
+• Client: Enter the client's IP address, IP range, or domain name here.
+For example: 192.168.1.22, 192.168.1.0/24.

 Note